drlatt/algorithm-web-service/README.md

 Prometheus can be accessed on http://localhost:9090 once the docker-compose.yml file is applied.
 The metrics exposed by the application can also be accessed via http://localhost:3000/metrics.

 ## Metrics measured
-The main metrics measured by Prometheus are application uptime, request latency, request errors and volume of traffic. \
+The main metrics configured to be measured by Prometheus are application uptime, request latency, request errors and volume of traffic.
-The resource utilization metrics of the application can be measured in a production environment by using the [node exporter](https://github.com/prometheus/node_exporter).

 **Exposed Application metrics**
 ![metrics](./doc/images/metrics.png)